Funding Agency | Deutsche Forschungsgemeinschaft (DFG) |

 Dates | 2013 – 2016 |

 The manufacturing of modern lightweight components is often based on aerodynamic laydown processes.
 In the airlay-process a porous structure is formed by a fiber-loaded air flow on a conveyor belt and then bonded.
 The material properties of the finalized product, such as structural strength or bulk modulus, depend on the parameters of the production process.
-OPAL aims the optimization of the production process and the material properties on basis of the consistent mathematical description of the process chain.
+OPAL aims at the optimization of the production process and the material properties on basis of the consistent mathematical description of the process chain.
 The focus of this subproject lies on the kinetic modeling of the fiber-loaded flow.

 ProFil – Stochastic production processes in manufacturing of filaments and nonwoven materials